strongloop/loopback/docs/concepts.md

 app.model(Product);
 ```

-After this, you'll have the `Product` model with CRUD functions working remotely
+After this, you'll have the `Product` model with create, read, update, and delete (CRUD) functions working remotely
 from mobile clients.
-Please note the model is schema-less till now and the
-data are not checked.
+At this point, the model is schema-less and the data are not checked.

 <h4>Sanitizing and Validating Models</h4>

-A model can be described in plain JSON or JavaScript.
-The description is called
-*schema*.
-Once a schema is defined for a model, the model validates and sanitizes data
-before giving it to a data source.
+A *schema* provides a description of a model in JSON or JavaScript.
+Once a schema is defined for a model, the model validates and sanitizes data before giving it to a data source.
 LoopBack schemas are written in **LoopBack Definition Language**, a specific form of JSON.

 For example, the following code defines a schema and assigns it to the product model.
 The schema defines two fields (columns): **name**, a string, and **price**, a number.
 The field **name** is a required value.